Enums in OpenAPI

 :

-Any JSON instance that validates against this schema must have a status
+Any JSON instance validated against this schema must have a status

-property with exactly one of the three allowed values, matching case-sensitively, or the validation will fail.
+property with one of the three allowed values, case sensitive, or the validation will fail.

 The enum